 Hong Kong, a former British colony for 150 years and now a Special Administrative Region of China, has been embroiled in a political crisis over the past few months, with the streets becoming a battlefield for pro and anti-government protesters.
 This is the third-largest financial centre, after New York and Hong Kong, and has been the top destination for IPOs.

-Nevertheless, the unrest has not prompted investors exiting.
+Nevertheless, the unrest has not prompted investors to exit.
 In fact, the stock market has been gradually edging up, and its housing market is also up as well, leaving people scratching their heads why Hong Kong remains the top destination for multinationals in Asia.
 The main reason behind this is simple: As long as China’s economy is growing, and its economic cloud is stretching out to other parts of the world, then investors are more likely to invest in the territory.

 First of all, the former British colony is one of the few places where English Common Law is enshrined in the law.
 Investors hold onto the belief that it can provide the best legal environment for them to trade goods and services.
 This is why it has been successful in the last 200 years trading with other countries.
 Even if you can see protests on the streets, the Court has remained impartial in dealing with all walks of life.